hodyroff/scs-training/Virtualization/Kolla-OSISM.md

 #### Overview over the steps
 * Procure hardware, set it up, connecting them to the network
     - With (static) DHCP this works conveniently
-* Bootstrap manager using the Ubuntu autoinstall image
+* Bootstrap manager using the Ubuntu auto-install image
     - BMC allows this without physical USB sticks (but some require SMB or PXE server)
     - Firmware upgrades, NVMe reformatting, ... may conveniently be done now
 * On seed node (can be the admin's Linux/Mac/WSL desktop system):
     - Create configuration repository using cookiecutter
     - Setup manager from seed node
 * On manager node
-    - Configure inventory, select roles (control, compute, cetwork, storage)
+    - Configure inventory, select roles (control, compute, network, storage)
     - Customize the setup according to your needs
-    - Roll the configuration using the ansible playbooks (via osism CLI)
+    - Roll the configuration using the ansible playbooks (via OSISM CLI)

-#### Bootstrapping hardware (BareMetal provisioning) - Manager and all other reosource nodes
+#### Bootstrapping hardware (BareMetal provisioning) - Manager and all other resource nodes
-* Autoinstall images are available from OSISM <https://github.com/osism/node-image>
+* Auto-install images are available from OSISM <https://github.com/osism/node-image>
     - Variants based on disk setup (SCSI/SSD sda vs. NVMe nvme0n1)
-    - If nothing matches (and you have enough machines to want to avoid manual adjustments) you can build your own autoinstall images
+    - If nothing matches (and you have enough machines to want to avoid manual adjustments) you can build your own auto-install images
 * On server hardware, you can attach the boot image as virtual drive
     - Some BMC implementations allow to just upload the images, others require a SMB/CIFS server
     - You can set up a PXE server and have servers do a PXE boot